argoproj/argo-cd/docs/user-guide/commands/argocd_app_unset.md

       --pass-credentials                Unset passCredentials
       --plugin-env stringArray          Unset plugin env variables (e.g --plugin-env name) --ref                             Unset ref on the source
       --source-index int                Index of the source from the list of sources of the app.
-Default index is -1. (default -1)
+Index starts at 1. (default -1)
       --values stringArray              Unset one or more Helm values files --values-literal                  Unset literal Helm values block
 ```